Pothulapati/tarunpothulapati-com/content/posts/TrafficSplitting-Linkerd.md

         weight: 500m
 ```

-This specified the Linkerd Control Plane that whenever there is a request to `reviews` service on a proxy, split them across the `reviews-v2` and `reviews-v3` based on the weights provided.
+This tells Linkerd's control plane that whenever there are requests to the `reviews` service, to split them across the `reviews-v2` and `reviews-v3` based on the weights provided.
+(In this case, a 50-50 split.)

-So, now if the product page is opened, we can only see the reviews with red or black stars equally which means the traffic is split equally (as equal weights are provided)
+If we now go back to our product page, we can only see the reviews with red or black stars appear on each refresh, and they appear equally—which means the traffic is split equally, as equal weights are provided in the config.
+Success!

+## Conclusion

+Linkerd uses Kubernetes's *Service* abstraction as the core mechanism for traffic splitting.
+I think is a good choice, as services are not physical resources but a routing mechanism.
+By comparison, Istio's approach introduces a new level of abstraction based on VirtualServices which requires some learning!
+By keeping it to the Kubernetes primitives that we know and love, Linkerd makes this experience very smooth and simple.

+In practice, we wouldn't want to shift traffic without also monitoring success rate—if we're sending new traffic to a service that is failing, we probably want to shift traffic back to the original version!
+This is where tools like [Flagger](https://github.com/weaveworks/flagger) come in!
+Flagger combines traffic shifting and L7 metrics to do canary deployments, etc. It will slowly increase the weight to the newer version, based on the metrics, and if there is any problem (e.g. failed requests), it would roll back.
+If not it will continue increasing the weight until all the requests are routed to the newer version.
+A demo of Linkerd with Flagger can be seen [here](https://www.youtube.com/watch?v=nlg3yiCNmY8).
+This is the promise of SMI: tools like Flagger can be built on top of [SMI](https://smi-spec.io/) and they work on all the meshes that implement it.